emilyashe5170/emilyashe5170.github.io/_posts/2019-11-13-photoshop.md

 **My Angle:**
 ---
-In my graphic design class, we have been learning how to use the adobe creative suite.
-I found that I personally excelled in Adobe Illustrator, because all of the designs I made seemed to be quite interesting and fun!
+This was created in my graphic design class while learning photoshop.
+This was done with two different photos, and we altered the colours of the car.
+It was originally grey, however we changed the body of the car to be multiple different colours before getting into a blend of colours on the same car which is what you see here.
 ---
 ![Netlify CMS Screenshot](/assets/img/uploads/car.jpeg)